Good replacements for Banana Extract include Vanilla Extract, Banana Syrup, Mashed Bananas, Coconut Extract, and Banana Powder.

 Banana syrup has been around for quite some time, but there's a lot of confusion as to what it really is.

-Essentially, the banana syrup is used in place of banana extract.
+The banana syrup is used in place of banana extract - see banana alternatives for baking for other easy swaps.

 It has a very intense banana taste reminiscent of freshly-peeled bananas without textured chunks.